 If you’re reading this, you might be thinking about getting engaged to that special someone in your life.
 Or, you’ve already gotten engaged and want to purchase a ring to show the world how much you love your new fianceé.
-Or maybe you could be interested in learning more about personal loan financing options for some of life’s big, one-time purchases.
+Or maybe you could be interested in learning more about online personal loan financing options for some of life’s big, one-time purchases.
 Either way, CONGRATULATIONS!
 You have stopped by the right blog post.
 Whatever situation you’re in, read on to learn more about wedding ring financing for bad credit!

 For many people, when it’s time to take an intimate relationship to the next level, they want to mark the moment in their lives with a ring that will symbolize such a big commitment.